 Knowing what colors will stand out the most and what they indicate is key in color selection for both peripheral signs and branding (example: labeling a building with brand lettering.)

 When planning a sign’s design for branding or otherwise there are two fundamental factors: attraction and clear communication.
 We use colors that draw attention to themselves and have an implicit meaning to express our brand and/or send a clear message.

-At Accurate Signs, our goal is to provide businesses with signage that gets the message across and makes a great impression.
+At Accurate Signs, our goal is to provide businesses in the Mesquite, Tx and Dallas, TX areas with signage that gets the message across and makes a great impression.
 We’re here to help you plan out the right colors to meet your business goals.
 Contact us anytime!